MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-14-image_generation.markdown

   <img src="/assets/images/imagegen/ddpm_t_loss.png" style="width:100%;" />
 </div>

-This looks bad - but we will see the same behavior for the hugging face code we run next - suggesting this is just how DDPM works, but why?
+This looks bad - but we will see the same behavior for the Hugging Face code we run next - suggesting this is just how DDPM works, but why?
 Some thoughts:

-* On the one hand, the scale of the models predictions aren't changing over the timesteps
+* On the one hand, the scale of the model's predictions aren't changing over the timesteps
-  * it is always predicting noise  `eps ~ N(0,I)`.
+  * it is always predicting noise  `eps ~ N(0,I)`
     * So shouldn't the loss per `t` be about the same since it always predicts from `N(0, I)`?
-* However much less noise is added at `t=1` (variance = 1e-4) than `t=T` (variance=0.02).
+* However much less noise is added at `t=1` (variance = 1e-4) than `t=T` (variance=0.02)
-* In the limit, if we added **no** noise, we couldn't predict anything - so the loss would be equivalent to what we'd get by making random predictions.
+* In the limit, if we added **no** noise, we couldn't predict anything - so the loss would be equivalent to what we'd get by making random predictions
   * Therefore it makes sense the loss is worse for `t=1` than `t=T`
 * However it seems like it should be easier to remove that little bit of noise when we are close to a final picture, then a lot of noise when we are close to white noise?